apache/oozie/docs/src/site/markdown/DG_CommandLineTool.md

           -len <arg>            number of results (default '100', max '1000') -offset <arg>         start offset (default '0')
           -oozie <arg>          Oozie URL
+          -filter <arg>         jobid=<JobID/ActionID>\;appname=<Application Name>
+          -insecure             This option will allow SSL connections even though there's a problem with the certificate.
+The connection will still be encrypted, but Oozie client won't validate the server certificate.
           -password <arg>       password for BASIC authentication
           -username <arg>       username for BASIC authentication
 ```